Optable/match/pkg/dhpsi/README.md

 ## protocol

 The Elliptic Curve Diffie-Hellman private set intersection.
-The point operation of _kP_ is multiplication of a point _Y_ with a scalar _k_ over an elliptic curve.
+The point operation of _kP_ is multiplication of a point _P_ with a scalar _k_ over an elliptic curve.

 1. the receiver and the sender agree on an elliptic curve _E_.
 1. the sender generates his private key _a_, and hashes each identifier from his input audience list to obtain points _x<sub>i</sub> ∈ X_ on E. (*Derive*)